daniel-volpin/CSFloat/README.md

 ## Features

 - Filter listings by price, float, rarity, and more.
-- AI insights over the currently loaded items (backend-only OpenAI).
+- AI insights over the currently loaded items (OpenAI or LM Studio).
 - Consistent error JSON and friendly UI messages.

 ## Getting Started